 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

-Treatment for wet AMD usually involves injections of medicines into the eye to stop the growth of the abnormal blood vessels.
+Treatment for wet AMD often includes shots (injections) of medicines into the eye.
+This is done to stop the growth of the abnormal blood vessels under the macula.
 These injections are typically painless.
-It may also include one type of laser surgery in which a high energy beam of light is aimed directly onto the leaking blood vessels to deter further leaking, although this is usually not necessary.
+Treatment may also include a type of laser surgery.
+A high-energy beam of light is aimed directly onto the leaking blood vessels.
+This is done to stop further leaking.
+But this is often not needed.

-Currently, there is no treatment for dry AMD.
-This does not, however, indicate that sight will automatically be lost.
+Currently there is no treatment for dry AMD.
+But this does not mean that your sight will definitely be lost.
 This is particularly true if the AMD affects only one eye.
-Central vision may eventually be lost or reduced.
+Over time, central vision may be lost or reduced.
 Generally, the rate of loss is slow.
-There are nutritional treatment choices that may slow the progression of the disease.
+There are nutritional treatment choices that may slow the disease progression.